 The Best of Naples

-A few months ago I (with the fam — husband and three kids) took a late summer holiday to the Italian city of Naples.
+A few months ago my family and I took a late summer holiday to the Italian city of Naples.
 City breaks can be tricky with young kids which is why we’ve tried to avoid them in the past!
 (Except for when we went to Paris)

 I chose Naples because